 The values that connect us to a brand may also involve knowledge so that wisdom becomes the new luxury.
 Being a connoisseur of a subject or a trade, having access to the finest and rarest of products and experts – these become the currency.
 In this scenario luxury is an elusive concept defined by something out of the ordinary, be it an object or an experience.
 In a product, luxury will manifest itself as a show of artistry, revealing the time spent and the rare skills needed in making an eternal object of desire.
 Some cultures value this above all else.
 In the case of an experience, luxury will be about the extraordinary – offering something that inspires wonder, thrills in that moment, remains in the imagination.

 ‘Layers of experience passed on from generations of winemakers, for instance, can represent the height of luxury.
-Or it could be more ephemeral – that feeling you get when you experience a new wine, those unexpected pleasures,’ says Nargess Banks, lifestyle, design and future trends consultant at Spinach Branding.
+Or it could be more ephemeral – that feeling you get when you experience a new wine, those unexpected pleasures,’ says Nargess Banks, lifestyle content director and luxury brand consultant at Spinach Branding.
 ‘Looking ahead, the concept of luxury will be more and more about the spiritual rather than physical luxury.’
 Mercedes-Benz creative chief, Gorden Wagener, also talks of the intangible luxuries such as ‘beauty in the extraordinary, a sense of emotion… and to make sense of the times we live in.’
 To Thomas Girst, head of global cultural engagement at BMW Group, luxury is the time we get to spend with others, ‘the time for meaningful experiences, exchanges and actions that have the power to shape and define who we are.’

-Images: Phantom collector car © Rolls-Royce, Chotto Matte London © Spinach Branding, James Otter crafting a surfboard © Mat Arne/Do Books, Chotto Matte London © Spinach Branding for Chotto Matte.
+Images: Maze Row and Chotto Matte London © Spinach Branding, James Otter crafting a surfboard © Mat Arne/Do Books, Chotto Matte London © Spinach Branding for Chotto Matte.